Mary Mohler: Collegiate career

 Mohler attended the University of Georgia, earning seven All-American certificates.
-She was a four-time NCAA champion in the 200 yard butterfly from 2003–2006 - only the second time a swimmer had done so, behind Mary T. Meagher.
+She was a four-time NCAA champion in the 200 yard butterfly from 2003 to 2006 - only the second time a swimmer had done so, behind Mary T. Meagher.

 In 2003, Mohler won another relay silver at the World Aquatics Championships, and followed it up with three more relay medals at the 2005 World Aquatics Championships, including her first gold medal in the 4x200 freestyle relay.

 In 2005, she won an NCAA title with the UGA swimming and diving team.
 That year, she participated on four of the five winning relays and won two of her individual events, the 100 and 200 yard Butterfly.
 Her records set at UGA still stand for the 100 and 200 yard Butterfly with the times of 51.56 and 1:53.51, respectively.
 She won the 2005–06 Honda Sports Award for Swimming and Diving, recognizing her as the outstanding college female swimmer of the year.

 In 2019, Mohler was inducted into the University of Georgia's Circle of Honor, the highest honor for UGA student-athletes.